Mantas-2155X/KK_CrossEye/README.md

 **Compatibility:**
    **kPlug | No issues found**
    In studio, **focus does not work.**
    In school mode, **conversations might break it, just click the bind twice again to reload the cross eye mode.**
    In free-h, **touching/kissing will not work with the cross eye mode enabled**
    *--not tested more--*

+Will try fixing as many issues in compatibility as I can.

 This is like a VR plugin but without the need of a VR headset.
 It works by placing 2 cameras in slightly different positions from eachother and splitting the screen 'in half' with them.